w3c/json-ld-wg/README.md

 ## Specifications

 GitHub repositories are linked from each specification.
+There is a separate [list of repos of this WG](https://github.com/search?q=topic%3Ajson-ld-wg+org%3Aw3c&type=Repositories).

+All repositories for spec development share the same set of labels; inspired by the [labels organized for W3C specification](https://w3c.github.io/issue-metadata.html).

 ## Contributing to the JSON-LD Working Group Repositories